 The students are eligible to receive up to $800 during the fall and spring semesters and $3,680 in the summer.
 This funding is for student salary ONLY; funds to support research material or travel must come from another source such as the faculty mentor.
 The faculty mentor should address financial and material support for the project in his/her letter of commitment.

 The Fellowships are awarded on the basis of the scholarship of the student, the proposed research activity and the mentoring by the faculty member.
 Literature reviews and survey research are not ordinarily considered for these awards.

 For questions or comments, please contact Lisa Abeyta

-Undergraduates in the sciences, mathematics, engineering, certain areas of health sciences (disciplines supported by the NSF rather than the NIH) and students in science and mathematics education who will complete their Bachelor’s degree at the University of Wyoming.
-First generation college students, minorities and women are especially encouraged to apply.
+EPSCoR Fellowships support undergraduates in the sciences, mathematics, engineering, certain areas of health sciences (disciplines supported by the NSF rather than the NIH) and students in science and mathematics education who will complete their Bachelor’s degree at the University of Wyoming.
+INBRE Fellowships support students working in the biomedical sciences.
+First generation college students, minorities, and women are especially encouraged to apply.

 Please contact Lisa Abeyta if you have any questions about the application process.